Samizo-AITL/zenn-articles/articles/en/07_other/03_ga4_analytics.md

 title: Country-Based Access Analysis of Samizo-AITL Portal | Where Is an English Tech Site Actually Read?
 ---

-# 📊 【Analytics】Country-Based Access Analysis of Samizo-AITL Portal
+# 【Analytics】📊 03.
+Country-Based Access Analysis of Samizo-AITL Portal
 ## Where Is an English Technical Site Actually Read From?
 topics: ["analytics", "ga4", "githubpages", "techblog"]